SMAC-Group/course_intro_statistics/chapters/chapter1.md

 ### Installing `RStudio` on Windows

-To install `RStudio` on Windows, download the Windows `.exe` installer the [RStudio’s products page](https://www.rstudio.com/products/rstudio/download/) and execute it once downloaded.
+To install `RStudio` on Windows, download the Windows `.exe` installer on the [RStudio’s products page](https://www.rstudio.com/products/rstudio/download/) and execute it once downloaded.

 ### Installing `RStudio` in Ubuntu Linux

-To install `RStudio` on Ubuntu Linux, download the Ubuntu/Debian `.deb` installer the [RStudio’s products page](https://www.rstudio.com/products/rstudio/download/).
+To install `RStudio` on Ubuntu Linux, download the Ubuntu/Debian `.deb` installer on the [RStudio’s products page](https://www.rstudio.com/products/rstudio/download/).
 You can then install the `.deb` file.

 ## Installing `R` package `idar`